fangyiwen/YiwenFang-Book/README.md

 * Use JSX to substitute React.createElement() calls to redo the Hello Word HTML file.
 Compiler Babel is imported to transform JSX into React.createElement() calls.
 * Install nvm and Node.js version 10.
 Install Express version 4.
 Be careful to choose the right version when typing the command line.
 * Create an Express server to host a website by creating server.js.
 Be careful about the code order in Listing 2-3.
 Update package.json to change Start Script.
+* Separate JSX from index.html by creating an external script App.jsx.
+Do not forget the file path for App.jsx in the index.html.